Work of the ISE Board

-While everyone on the Board is copied on business items and invited to participate in all (email and conference call) discussions, the Executive Board members (President, President-elect, Secretary, and Treasurer) are expected to work more closely with the ISE Coordinator and provide direction as needed on the daily operations of the Society as well as on the Society business items addressed during the congresses.
-This also includes fundraising or collaborating with fundraising experts for core (and other) support and being named as key personnel on grant applications.
+While everyone on the Board is copied on business items and invited to participate in all (email and conference call) discussions, the Executive Board members (President, President-elect, Secretary, and Treasurer) are expected to work more closely with ISE staff and provide direction as needed on the daily operations of the Society as well as on the Society business items addressed during the congresses.
+This may also include fundraising or collaborating with fundraising experts for core (and other) support and being named as key personnel on grant applications.
 This is, in part, because Executive Board members serve 4-year terms and function to provide stability and continuity for the Society over time.

 The Regional Representatives are often best poised to take leading roles in outreach and membership activities; the Regional Representative serving the region of the biennial congress may also play a larger role in coordination with the congress organizers.